 The Nauvoo Pageant Volunteer Support consists of volunteers (ages 21 and older) who assist with costuming, security/site maintenance, food services, and family support.

-The Nauvoo Pageant Bagpipe Band is a significant part of the spirit, missionary efforts, and gospel message of the Nauvoo Pageant.
+The Nauvoo Pageant Bagpipe Band is a significant part of the spirit and gospel message of the Nauvoo and British Pageants.
 The Bagpipe Band will be involved in many important aspects of the overall pageant experience.

 Band members will participate in scheduled outreach performances in nearby surrounding communities, pre-vignette performances, Mulholland Street performances, Country Fair activities, and leading the guests to the seating area of the Nauvoo and British Pageants.